mcneel/computeclient_js/docs/Curve.rst

    :return: True on success, False on failure.
    :rtype: bool
 .. js:function:: RhinoCompute.Curve.lcoalClosestPoint(thisCurve, testPoint, seed, multiple=false)

    Find parameter of the point on a curve that is locally closest to the testPoint.
+The search for a local close point starts at a seed parameter.

+   :param rhino3dm.Point3d testPoint: A point to test against.
+   :param float seed: The seed parameter.
+   :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed

+   :return: True if the search is successful, False if the search fails.
+   :rtype: bool
+.. js:function:: RhinoCompute.Curve.localClosestPoint(thisCurve, testPoint, seed, multiple=false)

+   Find parameter of the point on a curve that is locally closest to the testPoint.
 The search for a local close point starts at